 McCoy cookie jars are one of the most popular branded series of Nelson McCoy Pottery Co., based in Roseville, Ohio.
 The company was founded by Nelson McCoy as Nelson McCoy Sanitary and Stoneware Co.

-In 1929, its name was changed to Nelson McCoy Sanitary Stoneware Co. to make it stand out from rival firms.
-Then in 1933, the company shifted its focus to decorative pottery pieces, acquiring the new name Nelson McCoy Pottery Co.
+In 1929, its name was changed to Nelson McCoy Sanitary Stoneware Co. to distinguish it from rival firms.
+Then, in 1933, the company shifted its focus to decorative pottery pieces, acquiring the new name Nelson McCoy Pottery Co.

 It was around this time the company started making McCoy cookie jars, which became quite popular.
 From the 1940s to the late 1980s until its decline, McCoy made countless cookie jars, some of which hold great value to date!

-What Is The Value of A Vintage McCoy Cookie Jar?
+Finding the Value of Vintage McCoy Cookie Jars

 The common McCoy Cookie Jars are valued between $15 and $50, depending on their condition and material.
 Some more popular ones, like the Mammy Jars, Jack’O’Lantern Cookie Jars, and Black Coalby Cat cookie jars, can be worth $200 or more.